 An indefatigable traveller, especially in the Middle East and India, he became an early and eloquent advocate of anti-Imperialism.
 His support for Irish nationalism kept him constantly involved in political controversy.

-His philandering with a large cross-section of the ladies of the British upper classes, married and unmarried, was legendary.
 He was married for 37 years to Lady Anne Lytton, Byron's granddaughter, who shared his passion for travel, literature and horses.
 Together they built up the Crabbet Arabian Stud, which was unparalleled in this country.

 Blunt's correspondents reflected all these aspects of his life.
 The collection here contains letters from several hundred correspondents, including major figures in the literary world and in English, Irish and Middle Eastern politics.